danicaratelli/danicaratelli.github.io/_pages/cv.md

 Honors and Awards
 ======
-* <i>David S. Hu Award<i> for best thesis in macroeconomics, Department of Economics, The University of Chicago (2015).
+* *David S. Hu Award* for best thesis in macroeconomics, Department of Economics, The University of Chicago (2015).
-* <i>The Becker Friedman Institute Award<i> for Academic Achievement, Becker Friedman Institute, The University of Chicago (2015).
+* *The Becker Friedman Institute Award* for Academic Achievement, Becker Friedman Institute, The University of Chicago (2015).